EU to respond to U.S. tariffs within 90 days if not exempt

 Safeguards are temporary tariffs.
 Under WTO rules, the EU can retaliate in a proportionate manner if they do not receive compensation for new trade restrictions within 90 days.

-European industry associations called on Malmstrom to respond if the EU was subjected to the tariffs, saying they would hit the steel and aluminum sectors hard.
+European industry associations called on Malmstrom to respond if the EU was subjected to the tariffs, saying they would hit the steel and aluminium sectors hard.

 “The loss of exports to the U.S., combined with an expected massive import surge in the EU, could cost tens of thousands of jobs in the EU steel industry and related sectors,” said Axel Eggert, head of steel association EUROFER.

-Aluminum producers’ association European Aluminum called for an “immediate” implementation of measures if necessary.
+Aluminium producers’ association European Aluminium called for an “immediate” implementation of measures if necessary.

 Reporting by Robin Emmott and Alissa de Carbonnel; Writing by Robert-Jan Bartunek; Editing by Catherine Evans